gclayburg/buildfarm/README.md

 ERROR: /var/jenkins_home/workspace/buildfarm1@script/Jenkinsfile not found
 Finished: FAILURE
 ```
-Oops, we haven't yet added a `Jenkinsfile` to our development project.
-We need to add this so we can tell Jenkins exactly what steps are needed to build, test, package and run our application.
+This build job in Jenkins is preconfigured to expect a `Jenkinsfile` in the root of our project.
+We need to add this to tell Jenkins exactly what steps are needed to build, test, package and run our application.
 Copy the `Jenkinsfile` from the root of this project into your development directory and commit and push your changes:
 ```console
 $ cp ../buildfarm/Jenkinsfile .
 $ git add Jenkinsfile && git commit -m "Initial Jenkinsfile" && git push origin master